 Q: WHAT IF MY CLIENT RECEIVES A DENIAL?

-A: In the event of a denial, simply contact the benefits planner you were working with on the case and provide a copy of the denial for our review.
-Our office can assist attorneys with denials and is willing to provide fair hearing support and expert testimony if necessary.
+A: In the event of a denial, simply contact the Benefits Planner who assisted you with your case and provide a copy of all supporting documentation for review.
+Most denials can be remedied at the caseworker level, however should your case require a fair hearing, our office can provide fair hearing support and expert testimony.

 Q: DO I HAVE TO WORK WITH AN ELDER LAW ATTORNEY?

-A: While it is not required, we strongly encourage you to work with an elder law attorney.
-If you do not have an elder law attorney, we would be happy to recommend one.
+A: While not required, we strongly encourage you work with an elder law attorney.
+We are unable to provide legal advice.
+If you would like a recommendation for an elder law attorney in your area, please contact us.

 Q: HOW DO I BEGIN A CASE WITH KRAUSE FINANCIAL SERVICES?

-A: Please fill out our online quote request form [link] or download our intake sheet. [link] If you’d prefer to speak with someone directly, you may call our office at (866) 605-7437, and ask to talk to a benefits planner.
-If you’ve worked with us before, you may also directly email the benefits planner you’ve worked with in the past.
+A: Please fill out our online quote request form or download our intake sheet.
+If you’d prefer to speak with someone directly, you may call our office at (866) 605-7437, and ask to talk to a Benefits Planner.
+If you’ve worked with us before, you may also directly email the Benefits Planner you’ve worked with in the past.

 Q: WHAT INFORMATION DOES KRAUSE FINANCIAL SERVICES NEED TO OBTAIN A QUOTE?